Recipe - Recipe Definition (required, may appear multiple times)

 The most common resources being exchanged by Cyclus agents is a material which has both a composition and a mass.
 While the composition of a material object may be manipulated over time by the agents that transact it, it is often necessary for the user to define a specific recipe for a material.
 Each recipe section can be used to define a named composition that can then be referenced elsewhere, such as in the data for an archetype.
+Though at least one recipe block is required in every Cyclus input file, it should be noted that it is possible to define a dummy recipe and not use it should that be desired.

 A recipe block has the following sections in the following order: